eluckie/eluckie/README.md

 * outdoor exploration
 * nature photography

-✨ I'm going to ^publish a book for my nature photos^\
+✨ I'm going to publish a book for my nature photos\
-✨ I'm going to ^build a website to house my photos and creations^\
+✨ I'm going to build a website to house my photos and creations\
-✨ I'm going to ^have the freedom to create from anywhere in the world^\
+✨ I'm going to have the freedom to create from anywhere in the world

 ##
 ### check me out